 Through summer heat and winter chill, neighbourhood restaurants are always there.
 With increasingly cooler days, you may not want to venture too far outside your neighbourhood (read: comfort) zone.
 Fortunately, there are plenty of local gems tucked within Toronto’s streets and hidden alleyways.

-Though indoor dining is once again closed in Toronto, this guide to the city’s top neighbourhood gem restaurants offers options for outdoor dining and takeout — as well as what to expect inside once that’s available again.
+With indoor dining open once again in Toronto, this guide to the city’s top neighbourhood gem restaurants offers plenty of options to revisit or explore for the first time.
 Read on to book a reservation.

 For global tastes: Alma